Suchitra-V31/Javascript-Projects/README.md

 # Javascript-Projects
-This repo includes beginner-level javascript projects which uses html,css and javascript functionality!!!
+This repo includes beginner and intermediate level javascript projects which uses html,css and javascript functionality!!!